Bitcoin mining is quite an interesting process, let's find out why.

 Technically, no. However, to get your bitcoin sent in a reasonable time frame realistically, the answer is yes.
-The amount it will cost you to send bitcoin will depend mainly on how quickly you want your bitcoin transactions to be confirmed and how congested the bitcoin network is at any one time.
-Most bitcoin wallets will provide either a static fee which is calculated to ensure your transactions should confirm in a reasonable time frame, or give you the option to set a custom fee for the transfer.
+The amount it will cost you to send bitcoin will depend mainly on how quickly you want your bitcoin transactions to be confirmed and how congested the bitcoin network is at any time.
+Most bitcoin wallets will provide either a fixed fee calculated to ensure your transactions should confirm in a reasonable time frame or give you the option to set a custom fee for the transfer.

-When selecting your own fee, try and make sure that the rate is in line with the average at the time to ensure you aren't waiting long periods until eventually your transactions make it into a block and are confirmed.
-Providing a fee that is at least on average with the rest of the transactions making their way into the most recent blocks will help ensure that you can get your transaction confirmed relatively quickly.
+When selecting your own fee, try to ensure that the rate is in line with the average at the time to ensure you aren't waiting long periods until your transactions eventually make it into a block and are confirmed.
+Providing a fee that is at least on average with the rest of the transactions making their way into the most recent blocks will help ensure that you can confirm your transaction relatively quickly.

 What is a Double Spend Attack?

-Currently, the viability of a double-spend attack on bitcoin is very low, as the industry behind bitcoin mining has grown to a massive scale with a vast amount of computing power pushing it forward, and with the proliferation of ASICs would be a hugely cost-prohibitive endeavor even to attempt.
-While other forms of potential attacks have been discovered or theorized, most of these rely on the person receiving the bitcoin to not wait for adequate confirmations (verification) of a bitcoin transaction.
+Currently, the viability of a double-spend attack on bitcoin is very low.
+The industry behind bitcoin mining has grown to a massive scale with a vast amount of computing power pushing it forward, and with the proliferation of ASICs would be a hugely cost-prohibitive endeavor even to attempt.
+While other potential attacks have been discovered or theorized, most of these rely on the person receiving the bitcoin to not wait for adequate confirmations (verification) of a bitcoin transaction.
 An example of some attacks that work this way is the Finney Attack or a Race Attack.